moutai/hpcfy/README.md

 Change the path 'export HPCFY_PATH=~/hpcfy' in utils/hpcfyrc to the cloned folder.

-source utils/hpcfyrc to get the hpcfy binary in your path.
+Run 'source utils/hpcfyrc' to get the hpcfy binary in your path.

 ###Step 1
 	Select and start instances